 Her postgraduate research in the Department of Geography argued for a broader and deeper understanding of urban risk perception in ordinary medium sized cities of the world such as Bharatpur, Nepal.
 The research considered an intra urban comparison of residents' perceptions of risk in a core urban mixed usage ward and a rapidly urbanising ward.
 Risk perceptions were impacted by the 2015 Gorkha earthquake and change in municipal status.

 IHRR Administrator and PA to Institute Executive Director

 Julie has worked at Durham University since 1994 and joined the Institute of Hazard, Risk and Resilience in 2011 as the Institute’s Administrator.
 Her main responsibilities are to coordinate and manage the administrative work of the Institute and provide a comprehensive support service to ensure that the Institute meets its objectives of promoting and supporting the wide range of research of hazard, risk and resilience conducted across the University.
 Julie also encompasses PA support to the Institute's Executive Director / Wilson Chair, Professor Louise Bracken.
 The Director’s role to facilitate the conditions for academics and researchers to collaborate successfully on major, externally-funded research projects requires a dedicated and proactive PA service to allow the Institute to successfully deliver these activities.

 Miss Katie Thurlbeck

-Katie joined the Institute in 2013 as Secretary to help the IHRR Administrator with administrative support across several key areas within the Institute.
-Two key area’s are arranging the Seminar Series for the Risk Masters students and being responsible for updating web content for the Institute webpage and use social media to advertise the Institute for example twitter and facebook.
+Katie joined the Institute in 2013 as a Secretary to help the IHRR Administrator with administrative support across several key areas within the Institute.
+Two key areas are arranging the Seminar Series for the Risk Masters students and being responsible for updating web content for the Institute webpage and using social media to advertise the Institute for example Twitter and Facebook.